richcarlson/richcarlson/README.md

-- 👋 Hi, I’m Rich
+- 👋 Hi, I’m Richard
-- 👀 I’m interested in Music APIs
-- 🌱 I’m currently learning about all of the above!
-- 💞️ I’m looking to collaborate on experiences with any of the above!
-- 📫 How to reach me: rcarlson.cs@gmail.com

 <!---
 richcarlson/richcarlson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.